The purpose of this article is to provide you with a clear step-by-step process on how to set up a data cube while working in the DotActiv software.

 Please note that when using a CSV as a data source, the data can only be retrieved if the user is connected to the local server.

 A planogram would be used as a data source if the user would like to retrieve specific product information that is ranged on a particular planogram.

 Using A Database To Setup Your Data Cube

 In the ‘Source’ section, select ‘Database’ and choose which database you want to use.
 In this example, we chose ‘DARetailer’.

 Next up, it’s time to select the fields that you want to add to your Data Cube.

-After selecting the ‘Market’ dimension, select ‘Store Detail’ from the ‘Section’ drop-down menu and add your fields.
+As per our example, after selecting the ‘Market’ dimension, select ‘Store Detail’ from the ‘Section’ drop-down menu, and add your fields.
 For ‘Store Detail’, that includes ‘Store Name’.

 Note: To add your fields you can simply double click on it, or drag it over to the right in the ‘Cube Fields’ box.

 Once you have added your fields to the ‘Cube Fields’ box, you can double click on a block within the ‘Cube Fields’ box to open the ‘Field Properties’ window.
 For example, if you double click on the empty block under the ‘Aggregation’ column, the ‘Field Properties’ window will open up as seen in the gif below.